basho/basho_docs/source/languages/en/riakcs/cookbooks/command-line-tools.md

 #### weight-block

-Retrieves the weight block for all currently available bags.
+Retrieves the block weights for all currently available bags.

 ```bash
 riak-cs-multibag weight-block
 ```

-You can also retrieve the weight block for a specific bag on the basis of its bag ID:
+You can also retrieve the block weight for a specific bag on the basis of its bag ID:

 ```bash